Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![results load status](assets/5Load_5.png)

-Next, navigate to the **History** tab by clicking the **Home** icon and then **Compute** > **History**.
+Next, navigate to the **Query History** tab by clicking the **Home** icon and then **Activity** > **Query History**.
 Select the query at the top of the list, which should be the COPY INTO statement that was last executed.
-Note the steps taken by the query to execute, query details, most expensive nodes, and additional statistics.
+Select the **Query Profile** tab and note the steps taken by the query to execute, query details, most expensive nodes, and additional statistics.

 ![history and duration](assets/5Load_6.png)